Skip to content

 6. Scoreboard will not display any additional goals if the goal spread becomes greater than 5 goals.

-7. Running time will commence in the third period if a 5-goal differential and will run balance of game (To revert back to stop time goal differential must be reduced to 3)
+7. Running time will commence in the third period if a 5-goal differential and will run balance of game (To revert back to stop time goal differential must be reduced to 3) (Penalties will be 3 minutes during run time)

-8. Body contact will be permitted in boy’s hockey starting at the 2008 Age group and older.
+8. Body contact will be permitted in boy’s hockey starting at the 2010 Age group and older.

 Scoring